scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

 -   23-May-2004
     -   Added popups in the Open Font dialog to show the fontname(s) of any font(s) in a file.
-    -   FontForge failed to load background images.
+    -   websharpstudios failed to load background images.
 A bug introduced 24-Feb (part of multi-layer)
     -   Reordered the which glyph FF would pick when searching for accents.
 It used to use ASCII versions of the accents over those